balatro-src/balatro-src-reverse-engineering/README.md

 This project was not designed as a way to pirate the game.
 It was made as an attempt to reverse engineer and learn about the code that was written, and as a result learning the Love2D framework.

+### Test Menu

+ Balatro-OSS by default has the test menu enabled.
+To access it, simply hold tab when playing.

 ### "Compiling" Setup

 ### Step One